What Am I Doing in the Middle of a Revolution?

 What Am I Doing in the Middle of a Revolution?
-(Che c'entriamo noi con la rivoluzione?, also known as ¡Qué nos importa la revolución!) is a 1972 Spaghetti Western comedy film.
+(Che c'entriamo noi con la rivoluzione?, also known as ¡Qué nos importa la revolución!) is a 1972 Zapata Western comedy film.

-The title should be understood, according to the director Sergio Corbucci, as "What Am I Doing in the Middle of the Western Cinema?".
+The title should be interpreted, according to the director Sergio Corbucci, as "What Am I Doing in the Middle of the Western Cinema?".
 It is the final chapter of the Corbucci's trilogy about the Mexican revolution, after The Mercenary and Compañeros.
 The film mixes comedy and political apologue.

 Plot

-Padre Don Albino Moncalieri and his nemesis Guido Guidi are, by a series of accidents involved into Mexican revolution.
+Padre Don Albino Moncalieri and his nemesis Guido Guidi are, by a series of accidents involved in the Mexican revolution.
 The theatre company of Guido Guidi is hired by a certain Peppino Garibaldi, who seems to be a relative of famous Giuseppe Garibaldi.
 On tour throughout Mexico they get by accident entangled in revolutionary activities and experience the fog of war.